Param-Raval/ecap-segmentation.github.io/index.md

 ### Baseline

 The simplest baseline averages the manually labelled start and end coordinates of the bounds for every fibre type across training subjects.
 All the test samples were assigned the same bounds for each fibre type and evaluated using F1-scores.
-This establishes a reasonable data-based baseline that achieves an average F1 score of x.
+This establishes a reasonable data-based baseline that achieves an average macro F1 score of 0.37.
 However, as shown in [Figure 5](#fig5), we note that there is huge variability among subjects as well as different fibre types.

 ### Proposed Approaches in eCAP Segmentation